Amazon Bans Buyers for High Return Rates – How many is too many?

 Amazon has well surpassed the point of being a successful company and into the very select handful of organizations that have a direct influence on the global economy and our American government.
 1.5 billion in outbound shipping cost last year – one can suppose that lends a helping hand to the suffering USPS.
 Amazon is a tremendously powerful organization.

-Now, take all of the above, and apply it to a scenario of a third party Amazon seller who has been forced to utilize Amazon’s platform / pay Amazon’s fees because they simply cannot compete with this empire.
-This could be John Smith from rural Idaho, who supports his family selling auto accessories or the multi-million dollar company based in the heart of Manhattan.
+Now, take all of the above, and apply it to a scenario of a third-party Amazon seller who has been forced to utilize Amazon’s platform / pay Amazon’s fees because they simply cannot compete with this empire.
+This could be John Smith from rural Idaho, who supports his family selling auto accessories or the multi-million-dollar company based in the heart of Manhattan.
 In both cases, Amazon holds great power over these people.
 One man needs to feed his family.
 One company needs to pay their employees.
 With no other marketplace to turn to, no exact guidelines laid out to follow and not even a human being to get on the phone with – it was checkmate before the first pawn was even moved.
-20% growth in 2015.